newrelic/newrelic-java-agent/.fleetControl/schemaGeneration/README.md

 # Fleet Control Schema Generator

-This directory contains the Groovy script that generates a JSON Schema from the Java Agent's `newrelic.yml` configuration file for use with Fleet Control.
+This directory contains the Groovy script that generates a JSON Schema from `reference-newrelic.yml` for use with Fleet Control.

 ## Quick Start